Law of the European Union: Citizens

 Beyond the right of free movement to work, the EU has increasingly sought to guarantee rights of citizens, and rights simply be being a human being.
 But although the Court of Justice stated that 'Citizenship is destined to be the fundamental status of nationals of the Member States', political debate remains on who should have access to public services and welfare systems funded by taxation.
+As of now, Union citizenship is criticised for being not inclusive enough and having failed to establish a truly borderless space of social solidarity.
 In 2008, just 8 million people from 500 million EU citizens (1.7 per cent) had in fact exercised rights of free movement, the vast majority workers.
 According to TFEU article 20, citizenship of the EU derives from nationality of a member state.
 Article 21 confers general rights to free movement in the EU and to reside freely within limits set by legislation.
 This applies for citizens and their immediate family members.
 This triggers four main groups of rights: (1) to enter, depart and return, without undue restrictions, (2) to reside, without becoming an unreasonable burden on social assistance, (3) to vote in local and European elections, and (4) the right to equal treatment with nationals of the host state, but for social assistance only after 3 months of residence.

 First, the Citizens Rights Directive 2004 article 4 says every citizen has the right to depart a member state with a valid passport.
 This has historical importance for central and eastern Europe, when the Soviet Union and the Berlin Wall denied its citizens the freedom to leave.
 Article 5 gives every citizen a right of entry, subject to national border controls.
 Schengen Area countries (not the UK and Ireland) abolished the need to show documents, and police searches at borders, altogether.
 These reflect the general principle of free movement in TFEU article 21.
 Second, article 6 allows every citizen to stay three months in another member state, whether economically active or not.
 Article 7 allows stays over three months with evidence of "sufficient resources... not to become a burden on the social assistance system".
 Articles 16 and 17 give a right to permanent residence after 5 years without conditions.
 Third, TEU article 10(3) requires the right to vote in the local constituencies for the European Parliament wherever a citizen lives.